Montante: History

 Montantes were widely used in Spanish arms schools.
 It was also a ceremonial function, being used by the master of arms to signal the end of a duel or a spar between two alumns, leading to the idiom meter el montante ("get the montante in").
 Masters of arms would wear a montante-shaped red patch in the right side of their jackets.

 The montante met profuse usage on the battlefields, but was eventually phased out along with rodeleros and other types of soldiers armed with swords throughout the 16th century, when the tercios took main stage.
-However, even after the espada ropera became the Spanish sword par excellence, the montante was retained as a weapon used in practice and by masters of arms, including duels and occasionally self-defense situations.
+However, even after the espada ropera became the Spanish sword par excellence, the montante was retained as a weapon, used by masters of arms, by bodyguards and occasionally in self-defense situations.

 Contact between the Spanish Empire and the Holy Roman Empire, which peaked during the double reign of Charles I and V, caused the montante to be compared to the Swiss-German zweihänder.
 The weapons' name became confusingly interchangeable up to the 18th century, when writer Gregorio Mayans considered them different names for essentially the same weapon (the same was applied for mandoble, a word born in 1569 to refer to any kind of two-handed sword).